 The Company stays apprised of new climate change legislation, has appropriate monitoring plans in place where required, and complies with the registration or reporting requirements currently applicable to some of its facilities.
-One of the Company's California facilities is currently subject to greenhouse gas emission reduction requirements, and has purchased all emission credits necessary to comply with the requirements for the 2015 calendar year.
+One of the Company's California facilities is currently subject to greenhouse gas emission reduction requirements, and holds all emission allowances, credits or units necessary to comply with the requirements for the 2016 calendar year.

-During fiscal 2015, the Company spent approximately \$10.1 million to comply with existing environmental laws and regulations and improve plant efficiencies to reduce noise and air emissions and wastewater discharge, to update or remove underground storage tanks, to address contamination issues and to improve wastewater treatment systems at a number of its facilities, plus approximately \$105,000 for costs associated with obligations related to closed facilities.
-All amounts spent during fiscal 2015 are reflected in the Company's Consolidated Financial Statements included in the 2015 Annual Report.
-For fiscal 2016, Management estimates similar types of expenditures at approximately \$7.3 million and \$18,000, respectively.
-Management believes that compliance with currently applicable environmental protection requirements will not have a material effect on the Company's earnings or competitive position during fiscal 2016.
+During fiscal 2016, the Company spent approximately \$11.5 million to comply with existing environmental laws and regulations and improve plant efficiencies to reduce noise and air emissions and wastewater discharge, to update or remove underground storage tanks, to address contamination issues and to improve wastewater treatment systems at a number of its facilities, plus approximately \$59,000 for costs associated with obligations related to closed facilities.
+All amounts spent during fiscal 2016 are reflected in the Company's Consolidated Financial Statements included in the 2016 Annual Report.
+For fiscal 2017, Management estimates similar types of expenditures at approximately \$4.7 million and \$78,000, respectively.
+Management believes that compliance with currently applicable environmental protection requirements will not have a material effect on the Company's earnings or competitive position during fiscal 2017.